 - The California Labor Federation, sponsor of this bill, states that the ABC test "prevents the common practice in many industries of a company forcing an individual to act as an independent business while the company maintains the right to set rates, direct work, and impose discipline.
 It distinguishes carefully between a trucking company that has no employee drivers (misclassification) and a trucking company that contracts with a mechanic (legitimate contractor).
-Bringing misclassified workers into employee status will mean more workers have a safety net when they are sick, laid off, or hurt at work." - State Building and Construction Trades Council (SBTC) argues that AB 5 would assist the Division of Labor Standards Enforcement hold law breaking contractors accountable and restore tax revenue for unemployment insurance, disability insurance and employer contributions to the workers' compensation system by preventing misclassification. - SBTC also states this bill would protect law-abiding contractors from being at a competitive disadvantage given they would not be subject to the ABC test requirements.

-This bill would reinforce Labor Code protections for misclassified workers by expanding the definition of "employee" for purposes of unemployment insurance and labor code provisions.
+Bringing misclassified workers into employee status will mean more workers have a safety net when they are sick, laid off, or hurt at work." - State Building and Construction Trades Council (SBTC) argues that AB 5 would assist the Division of Labor Standards Enforcement hold law breaking contractors accountable and restore tax revenue for unemployment insurance, disability insurance and employer contributions to the workers' compensation system by preventing misclassification. - This bill would reinforce Labor Code protections for misclassified workers by expanding the definition of "employee" for purposes of unemployment insurance and labor code provisions.